gmofishsauce/wut4/yapl-1/README.md

 statements, and a closing curly brace.
 Variables may not be defined within a block.

-Statements consist of expressions, function calls, and conditional statements.
+Statements consist of expression statements, function calls, and conditional statements.

+An expression statement consists of an identifier, an = character, an expression, and a semicolon.

-An expression begins with an identifier and the character = It may be followed by either a term and a semicolon or by a term, the character +, another term, and a semicolon.
+An expression must consist of a term or a term, the + character, and another term.

 A term is a variable name or numeric constant.

 A function call is the identifier of the known function followed by a semicolon.
-A function becomes known when its declaration is seen, so functions may be recursive.

 A conditional statement consists of the keyword I followed by a conditional expression followed by a block followed by the keyword E